asyncapi/website/pages/docs/concepts/server.md

     c[Client Mobile] --> b[(server)]
     b --> c
 ```
 The diagram above describes a bi-directional communication between several **clients** and one **server**.
-In this case, the `Server Object` holds information about the actual server, including physical location.
+In this case, in your AsyncAPI file, you describe the `server`, and therefore the [`Server Object`](https://www.asyncapi.com/docs/reference/specification/latest#serverObject) holds information about the actual server, including its physical location.

 * Broker Centric